payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 -------------------------------------------------------------------------------------------
 Must be on a single line

-Best to initialize with a literal instead of `RegExp()` so that you don’t have to *double the backslashes*.
+Best to initialize with a literal instead of `RegExp()` so that you don't have to *double the backslashes*.
 The literals are passed around by reference not value
 ```javascript
 var my_regexp = /"(?:\\.|[ ^\\\"])*"/g;
 ```